 Flux built-in aggregate functions

 Aggregate operations output a table for every input table they receive.
-A list of columns to aggregate must be provided to the operation.
-The aggregate function is applied to each column in isolation.
+You must provide a column to aggregate.
 Any output table will have the following properties:

 - It always contains a single record.

 - It will have the same group key as the input table.